northwestcoder/simpledatagen/README.md

 ## example02.py

 For instance, in example02.py we call into example01 and specify a row count and headers.
 You can start to imagine interating for all kinds of performance reasons, and not wanting the headers on the 2nd or Nth call.

+## example03.py

+Using flask (you will need to _pip install flask_ in your python environment), we create a simple endpoint "/payload" which will autogenerate 1,000 lines of fake data by calling example01.